-Or we could simply copy the formula from cell A3 and paste in cell B3 (it would work if we drag the formula from A3 to B3 also).
+Or we could simply copy the formula from cell A3 and paste it into cell B3 (it would work if we drag the formula from A3 to B3 also).

-So, when we copy the contents of cell A3 and paste in B3 or drag the contents of cell A3 and paste in B3, the formula gets copied, not the result.
-We could achieve the same result by right clicking on cell A3 and use the Copy option.
+So, when we copy the contents of cell A3 and paste them into B3 or drag the contents of cell A3 and paste them into B3, the formula gets copied, not the result.
+We could achieve the same result by right-clicking on cell A3 and using the Copy option.

 What this means is that cell A3=A1+A2.
-When we copy A3 and move one cell to the right and paste it onto cell B3, the formula automatically adapts itself and changes to become B3=B1+B2.
+When we copy A3, move one cell to the right, and paste it onto cell B3, the formula automatically adapts and changes to B3=B1+B2.
 It applies the summation formula for B1 and B2 cells instead.

-Now, let’s look at yet another practical scenario which would make the concept quite clearly.
-Let us assume that we have a data set, which consists of the Unit Price of a product and the Quantity sold for each of them.
-Now our objective is to calculate the Sale Price, which can be described by the following formula:
+Now, let’s look at another practical scenario that would clarify the concept.
+Let us assume that we have a data set consisting of the Unit Price of a product and the quantity sold for each of them.
+Now our objective is to calculate the Sale Price, which the following formula can describe:

-To be able to find the Sale Price, we need to now multiply Unit Price with Units Sold for each product.
-So, we shall now proceed to apply this formula for the first cell in Sale Price i.e. for Product 1.
+To find the Sale Price, we must multiply the Unit Price by the Units Sold for each product.
+So, we shall now apply this formula for the first cell in Sale Price, i.e., Product 1.

 When we apply the formula, we get the following result for Product 1:

 So now we see that we have 9 other products to go.
-In real case scenarios, this could go up to hundreds or thousand or rows.
-It becomes difficult and nearly impossible to simply go about writing the formula for each row.
+This could go up to hundreds or thousands of rows in real-case scenarios.
+It becomes difficult and nearly impossible to write the formula for each row simply.

 Most of our daily work in Excel involves handling formulae.
-Therefore, having a working knowledge of Relative, Absolute or Mixed cell References in excel become quite important.
+Therefore, working with Relative, Absolute, or Mixed cell References in Excel becomes quite important.

 Let us see the following:

-=A1 is a relative reference, where both the row and column changes when we copy the formula cell.
+=A1 is a relative reference, where the row and column change when we copy the formula cell.

-=$A$1 is an absolute cell reference, both the column and row are locked and do not change when we copy the formula cell.
+=$A$1 is an absolute cell reference; the column and row are locked and do not change when we copy the formula cell.
 Thus, the cell value remains constant.

-In =$A1, the column is locked, and the row can keep changing for that specific column.
+In =$A1, the column is locked, and the row can change for that specific column.

-In =A$1, the row is locked, and the column can keep changing for that specific row.
+In =A$1, the row is locked, and the column can change for that row.

-Unlike Relative Reference which can change as it moves to different cells, the absolute reference doesn’t change.
+Unlike Relative Reference, which can change as it moves to different cells, absolute reference doesn’t change.
 The only thing required here is to lock the specific cell completely.

 Using a dollar sign in the formula, w.r.t. a cell reference makes it an absolute cell reference as the dollar sign locks the cell.
+If the “$” is before an alphabet, it locks a column; if the “$” is before a number, then a row is locked.
 We can lock either the row or the column using the dollar sign.
-If the “$” is before an alphabet then it locks a column, and if the “$” is before a number then a row is locked.

 #3- Mixed Cell Reference in Excel

-How to effectively use Absolute cell reference in Excel also how to use Mixed cell Reference in excel?
+How to effectively use Absolute cell reference in Excel and Mixed cell Reference in Excel?

-To get a comprehensive understanding of Absolute and Mixed cell Reference in excel, let us look at the following example.
+To comprehensively understand Absolute and Mixed cell Reference in Excel, look at the following example.

 Let us observe the formula to see what happened.

 - In the “sum_range”, we have $C$2:$C$17.
-There is a dollar sign in front of both the alphabets and the numbers.
-Thus, both the rows and columns for the cell range is locked.
+There is a dollar sign in front of both the alphabet and the numbers.
+Thus, both the rows and columns for the cell range are locked.
 This is an absolute cell reference.

 - After this, we have “criteria1” – $F2.
 Here we see that only the column will be locked while copying the formula cell, meaning only the row will change when we copy the formula to a different cell (moving down).
 This is a mixed cell reference.

-- Next, we have “criteria_range2”, which is also an absolute cell reference.
+- Next, we have “criteria_range2”, also an absolute cell reference.

 - The final segment of the formula is “criteria2” – G$1.
-Here we observe that the dollar sign is present in front of the number and not the alphabet.
+Here we observe that the dollar sign is in front of the number, not the alphabet.
 Thus, only the row is locked when we copy the formula cell.
 The column can change when we copy the formula cell to a different cell (moving right).
 This is a mixed cell reference.

-Dragging the formula across the summary table, by pressing Ctrl+D key first and later Ctrl+R. We get the following result:
+Dragging the formula across the summary table by pressing the Ctrl+D key first and later Ctrl+R. We get the following result:

-Mixed cell reference refers to a particular row or column only, such as =$A2 or =A$2.
-If we want to create a mixed cell reference we can press the F4 key on the formula two to three times, as per your requirement, i.e. to refer to a row or a column.
-Pressing F4 again will cause the cell reference to change to relative reference.
+Mixed cell reference refers to a row or column, such as =$A2 or =A$2.
+If we want to create a mixed cell reference, we can press the F4 key on the formula twice to three times per your requirement, i.e., refer to a row or a column.
+Pressing F4 again will cause the cell reference to change to a relative reference.

 Things to Remember

-- While copying the Excel formula, relative referencing is generally what is desired.
+- While copying the Excel formula, you generally desire relative referencing.
 This is the reason why this is the default behavior of Excel.
-But sometimes, the objective might be to apply absolute reference, rather than relative Cell reference in excel.
+But sometimes, the objective might be to apply absolute reference rather than relative Cell reference in Excel.
 Absolute Reference is making a cell reference fixed to an absolute cell address, due to which, when the formula is copied, it remains unaltered.

 - Absolutely no dollar signs are required with Relative referencing.
-When we copy the formula from one place to others, the formula will adapt accordingly.
-So, if we type =B1+B2 into the cell B3, and then drag or copy-paste the same formula into the cell C3, Relative Cell reference would automatically adjust the formula to =C1+C2.
+When we copy the formula from one place to another, the formula will adapt accordingly.
+So, if we type =B1+B2 into cell B3 and then drag or copy-paste the same formula into cell C3, the Relative Cell reference would automatically adjust the formula to =C1+C2.

-- With Relative referencing, the referred cells automatically adjust itself in the formula as per your movement, either to the right, left, upward or downwards.
+- With Relative referencing, the referred cells automatically adjust themselves in the formula per your movement, either to the right, left, upward, or downwards.

-- With Relative referencing, if we were to give a reference to cell D10 and then shift one cell downwards, it would change to D11, if instead, we shift one cell upwards, it would change to D9.
-If however, we shift one cell to the right, the reference would change to E10, and instead if we shift one cell to the left, the reference would automatically adjust itself to C10.
+- With Relative referencing, if we were to give a reference to cell D10 and then shift one cell downwards, it would change to D11; if instead, we shift one cell upwards, it would change to D9.
+If we shift one cell to the right, the reference will change to E10, and instead, if we shift one cell to the left, the reference will automatically adjust itself to C10.

-- Pressing F4 once will change relative Cell reference to absolute Cell reference in excel.
+- Pressing F4 once will change the relative Cell reference to the absolute Cell reference in Excel.

-- Pressing F4 for the fourth time will change the cell reference back to the relative reference in excel.
+- Pressing F4 for the fourth time will change the cell reference to the relative reference in Excel.

 This has been a guide to Cell Reference in Excel.
-Here we discuss three types of cell reference in excel i.e. absolute, relative, and mixed cell reference, and how to use each of them along with practical examples and a downloadable excel template.
+Here we discuss three cell reference types in Excel, i.e., absolute, relative, and mixed cell reference, and how to use each, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –